-- 653.1 A detached accessory building or swimming pool may be erected in the rear or side yard area in conformance with the yard requirements of the district in which it is located. - 653.2 An accessory building attached to its principal building shall be considered an integral part thereof, and as such shall be subject to the front, side, and rear yard requirements applicable to the principal building.
+653.1 A detached accessory building or swimming pool may be erected in the rear or side yard area in conformance with the yard requirements of the district in which it is located.
+If the detached accessory building is a one story building to be used as a tool and storage shed, playhouse or similar use, and the floor area does not exceed 200 square feet, the rear year minimum requirements may be reduced to twenty (20) feet.

+An accessory building attached to its principal building shall be considered an integral part thereof, and as such shall be subject to the front, side, and rear yard requirements applicable to the principal building.